gromacs/gromacs/docs/reference-manual/functions.rst

 (this situation will never happen in atomistic simulations, but it can occur in coarse-grained simulations) the calculation of the torsion angle and potential leads to numerical instabilities.
-One way to avoid this is to use the restricted bending potential (see [subsec:ReB]) that prevents the dihedral from reaching the :math:`180^{\circ}` value.
+One way to avoid this is to use the restricted bending potential (see :ref:`ReB`) that prevents the dihedral from reaching the :math:`180^{\circ}` value.

 Another way is to disregard any effects of the dihedral becoming